 - ⅓ cup panko breadcrumbs

-- ¼ cup creamy Caesar dressing (plus extra for serving)
+- ⅓ cup Caesar dressing (plus extra for serving, from above)

 Instructions

-- Heat a non-stick skillet over medium heat with the remaining 1 tablespoon of oil.
+- Heat the remaining one tablespoon of oil in a non-stick skillet over medium heat.
 Add the breadcrumbs, stir to coat, and cook, stirring occasionally, until golden brown.
-Remove from the heat and stir in the lemon zest.
+Remove from the heat and stir in the lemon zest.⅓ cup panko breadcrumbs, lemon zest

 - Transfer the beans to a platter.
-Top with Caesar dressing and breadcrumbs.
-Serving extra dressing on the side.
+Top with Caesar dressing, breadcrumbs, and Parmesan.
+Serving extra dressing on the side.⅓ cup Caesar dressing, Parmesan shavings

-- Store extra dressing in the refrigerator for up to one week.
+- Store extra dressing in the refrigerator for up to one week for use in other recipes.

 Notes